krakend/krakend-documentation/configuration/flexible-config.md

 {{< /note >}}

 ### Template syntax
 The configuration file passed with the `-c` flag is treated as a **Go template** ([documentation](https://golang.org/pkg/text/template/)), and you can make use of all the power the template engine brings.
-In addition, it also loads [Sprig functions](http://masterminds.github.io/sprig/).
+In addition, the templating system is overloaded with [Sprig functions](http://masterminds.github.io/sprig/), adding more features.

 The data evaluations or control structures are easily recognized as they are surrounded by `{{` and `}}`.
-Any other text outside the delimiters is copied to the output unchanged.
+Any other text outside these delimiters is unprocessed text copied to the output as it is.

 These are all the syntax possibilities: